-The CSUN Department of Journalism, a nationally accredited undergraduate program, is home to seven award-winning, student-run contemporary and digital news media operations as well as a thriving public relations curriculum.
+The CSUN Department of Journalism, a nationally accredited undergraduate program, is home to eight award-winning, student-run contemporary and digital news media operations as well as a thriving public relations agency.

-Converging newsrooms include the Daily Sundial, the bilingual multimedia outlet El Nuevo Sol, the mobile Pop-Up Newsroom and cloud-based Scene magazine, plus the broadcast programs, Valley View News, On Point public affairs and KCSN HD2, the Golden Mike-winning newscast heard on the campus-based public radio station housed in the Valley Performing Arts Center.
-The department is a key member of the myCSUNtablet project, involving faculty and students in teaching and learning with mobile technology.
+Converging newsrooms include: The Sundial, the bilingual multimedia outlet El Nuevo Sol, the mobile Pop-Up Newsroom, and cloud-based Scene magazine, plus the broadcast programs, Valley View News, Matador News, On Point public affairs and KCSN HD2, the Golden Mike-winning newscast heard on the campus-based public radio station housed in the Valley Performing Arts Center.
+The newest is Agency 398, a student-run public relations operation.

 FACTS ABOUT THE PROGRAM